-These tiny Halloween shortbread cookies come together very quickly for festive little munchies everybody will love!
-A fun alternative to cut-out Halloween sugar cookies, then BOO!
-Bites can be a perfect Halloween teacher gift.
+These tiny shortbread cookies come together very quickly for festive little munchies everybody will love!
+A fun alternative to cut-out Halloween sugar cookies, these BOO!
+Bites sprinkle cookies are a perfect Halloween gift.

 The dough for these Halloween shortbread cookies is easy to work with once it forms, then you press it into a pan to shape.
 Cut into tiny squares and bake to make the perfect crispy shortbread cookies!